notpidgey/EagleVM/README.md

 - For chunks of virtualized instructions, a VM enter could decrypt them using some kind of algorithm at runtime.
 Would hinder reverse engineering statically
 - Potential CMKR implementation instead of normal vanilla CMake
 - Use of smart pointers over C-style pointers since code_labels will never be deallocated properly until the program closes
+- Unit tests starting with MBA generation

-## Resources
+## Thank You To:

 - r0da - Inspiring this project with [VMP3 Virtulization](https://whereisr0da.github.io/blog/posts/2021-02-16-vmp-3/) analysis.
+- _xeroxz - Great analysis of [VMP2](https://back.engineering/17/05/2021/) and clarification of VMP routines.
-- Iizerd - Help with general understanding of code virtualization.
+- Iizerd - Help with general understanding of code virtualization when starting the project.
-- \_xeroxz - Detailed anaylsis of [VMP2](https://back.engineering/17/05/2021/).
-- hasherezade - Creating [PE-Bear](https://github.com/hasherezade/pe-bear-releases) for help with understanding, creating, and parsing PE headers.
+- hasherezade - Creator of tool [PE-Bear](https://github.com/hasherezade/pe-bear-releases) used for this project.

+## Resources:
+Todo